 Lacking interest or motivation

 Some things in university will not captivate your attention or fit in to your goals.
 At times, things seem boring or irrelevant.
 This can cause procrastination.

 Identify some ways in which it could be important or valuable.
 Assignments are often given to develop writing skills, research skills, or specific knowledge.
 Rather than focus on how something is uninteresting, explore how it will help you develop skills or better understand the world you live in.

 Working well under stress

 More often than not, these beliefs lack evidence.
 If you think you're a better writer when you have less time, try doing an assignment much earlier.
 See how it compares to the ones you rush.
-You'll have to do this several times to get an accurate idea of whether the belief is true or not.
+Do this several times to get an accurate idea of whether the belief is true or not.
 If it turns out to not be true, you might be underperforming.

 I'd rather do something else

 University is about learning, even beyond the undergraduate level.
-It's okay to make mistakes.
-That's how we learn!
+It's okay to make mistakes – that's how we learn!

 We can help you feel good about the process.
 You can get help improving your writing at the Writing Centre.
 Study skill training is available from Academic Coaching.
 Tutoring in many SASE courses is available in the Math & Science Help Centre.
 You're probably doing more right than wrong, but we'll also help you grow.